 Carlos' latest project Acosta Danza, featuring some of Cuba's finest dancers, was recently featured in The Guardian as one of their "Must-See Dance Show of 2017".
 The Guardian's Judith Mackrell had this to say about the project: "Acosta Danza has an ambitious brief, combining classical and contemporary influences and showcasing Cuba’s fizzing dance culture within a wider international context."
 After lunch we will attend a presentation by the Contemporary Dance Company of Cuba.

 Danza Contemporánea de Cuba (founded in 1959), has developed a particular style from the basics of Cuban folklore and universal modern dance.
 So the Company has created a new vision of both modern and national contemporary dance techniques.
-In the evening we will attend a ballet performance.
-In the evening we will hava farewell dinner followed by a visit to Cabaret Tropicana.
+In the evening, after our farewell dinner we will have the options of attending 1) a ballet performance (if scheduled for this evening) or 2) Cabaret Tropicana.
 Opened in 1931, the Tropicana has played host to Benny More, Nat King Cole, Jack Nicholson and ‘Lucky’ Lucian–and many, many more.
 This is a Vegas-style extravaganza with seating for 1,400 people and 200 performers going through the full range of popular Cuban dance.
 As you’d expect, the dancers are beautiful and the costumes, choreography and routines are excellent, but the food is poor, the show lasts forever and it is seething with tourists.
 A recent revamp seems to have changed everything and nothing with the basic formula remaining as it has been for years.